stoeps13/connections-doc/source/admin/install/t_adding_nodes_to_cluster.md

         Member name
         :   The name of the server instance that is created for the cluster.
 The DM creates a server instance with this name.

+            !!! note
-            **Note:** Each member name in the same cluster must be unique.
+    Each member name in the same cluster must be unique.
 The Integration Solutions Console prevents you from reusing the same member name in a cluster.

         Select node
         :   The node where the server instance is located.